Cover photo: Kevin Hackert on Unsplash

 With the ever-growing interest in sustainable energy sources, many are looking to alternatives such as hydrogen fuel cells, which are seen as a major step towards reducing green-house gases.

-In recent years, there have been several efforts to develop planes that are energised by hydrogen fuel cells since in the near future, travellers will prefer greener aeroplanes rather than those that create a vast quantity of pollutants.
+In recent years, there have been several efforts to develop planes that are energised by hydrogen fuel cells since, in the near future, travellers will prefer greener aeroplanes to those that create a vast quantity of pollutants.

 Photo by https://www.airbus.com/